mkbmain/DapperRepo/README.md

 ## warning on Add:
 note the result back on a add will not be got with in one transaction.
-Rather we will add the entity then do a separate get to match all properties with in that entity and return the last match.
+Rather it will add the entity then do a separate get to match all properties with in that entity and return the last match.
 This is not optimal and could in certain extreme cases on auto generated primary keys lead to a race condition where the correct entity is not returned but a exact duplicate.

 Please also note precision plays a big role for datetimes and decimals etc..

+e.g
 ```
 on add
 0.32467 only getting saved to a decimal(4,2) << will not return on add due to dapper mapping to be exactly .32467 where db will just be 0.32